NCAS-CMS/cfdm/docs/source/performance.rst

 .. code-block:: python
    :caption: *Calculate the speed-up of performing the "transpose"
              operation in-place.
-The data are brought into memory prior to the to remove the time taken to read the dataset from disk from the results.*
+The data are brought into memory prior to the tests to remove the time taken to read the dataset from disk from the results.*

    >>> import timeit
    >>> import cfdm